josh-angert/google-data-analytics-case-study/README.md

 ### 2. Business Task
 -----------
 The Director of Marketing has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
-In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.

 Three questions will guide the future marketing program:
 1. How do annual members and casual riders use Cyclistic bikes differently?
 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?

-The Director of Marketing has assigned me with the first question: How do annual members and casual riders use Cyclistic bikes differently?
+The Director of Marketing has assigned me with the first question: _How do annual members and casual riders use Cyclistic bikes differently?_

 ### 3. Preparing the Data
 -----------